denten-books/plain-text/1-device.md

-literature until the 1950-1970s, judging by the rash of titles like Martin Heidegger's *Die Frage nach der Technik* (1954), Jacques Ellul's *La technique ou l'enjeu du siècle* (1954), Lynn White's *Medieval Technology and Social Change* (1966), and Viktor Fekiss's *The Technological Man* (1969).[^ln1-tech] Calling for the institution of a new field in 1959, the editors of the inaugural issue of the journal *Technology and Culture* would write about the "neglect of the study of technology" amidst a body of extant work that has "scarcely constituted" a systematic scholarly discipline [@kranzberg_at_1959, 5-6].
-"*Technology* is a word whose time has come," Langdon Winner would still write in 1978 in his influential *Autonomous Technology* [@winner_autonomous_1978, 4].
+literature until the 1950-1970s, judging by the rash of titles like Martin Heidegger's *Die Frage nach der Technik* (1954), Jacques Ellul's *La technique ou l'enjeu du siècle* (1954), Lynn White's *Medieval Technology and Social Change* (1966), and Viktor Fekiss's *The Technological Man* (1969).
+Calling for the institution of a new field in 1959, editors of the inaugural issue of *Technology and Culture* wrote about the "neglect of the study of technology" amidst a body of extant work that has "scarcely constituted" a systematic scholarly discipline [@kranzberg_at_1959, 5-6].  "*Technology* is a word whose time has come," Langdon Winner would still write in 1978 in his influential *Autonomous Technology* [@winner_autonomous_1978, 4].

-[^ln1-tech]: *Technology* overtakes *technique* around 1979, judging by the relative frequency of occurrence in the Google Books n-gram corpus [@michel_quantitative_2011].

 Seen in this light, the pre-WWII concern with literary technique anticipates the post-war turn towards technology as a field of cultural analysis.
-Before technology, there was technique.
-The formalist period in literary theory signalled a turn away from history and philosophy of literature towards the mechanics of literary production.
+Before technology, there was technique.[^ln1-tech] The formalist period in literary theory signalled a turn away from history and philosophy of literature towards the mechanics of literary production.
 The technical turn entailed a mechanistic understanding of language, in which linguistic phenomena was viewed as a system of moving parts, whose relationship to one another was determined by discoverable laws.
 The turn to technique also meant that the mechanisms of meaning production, on the sides of both authorship and apprehension, were made accessible to a mass audience.
-The Russian formalists in particular understood their task as one of radical democratization of the literary sphere.[^ln2-fact] High literature that was once the purview of the select few could now belong to the proletariat at large.
-This meant that the reading and writing of literature could be distilled into reproducible rules---technique over art---to be learned and shared widely.
+Russian formalists in particular understood their task as one of radical democratization of the literary sphere.[^ln2-fact] High literature, once the purview of a select few, could now belong to the proletariat at large.
+This also meant that literature was *composable*: it could be distilled into discrete and reproducible rules---technique over art---to be learned and shared widely.

-[^ln2-fact]: See for example Osip Brik's "Against Creative Individualism" and Shklovksy's "On Authorship and Production" in @chuzhak_literatura_2000.

-The mechanization of language is also significant in an instrumental context.
+The turn to technique gains significance in its instrumental context.
 The rise of formalist and consequently structuralist thought---along with philosophy's linguistic turn, which saw language as a system of rule-based games---parallels the rise of rule-based programmable media: punch cards, magnetic drums, and ticker tape.
-That is not to say that thought and technology stand in a reductive causal relationship to one another.
+That is not to imply that thought and technology stand in a reductive causal relationship to one another.
 Rather, they form a feedback loop, in which instruments, practices, and explanatory models evolve through mutual reciprocation.
-Locating the literary-theoretical construct of the device within its technological context allows us to witness the contemporaneous evolution and the mutual interdependence between art, engineering, and philosophy.
+Locating the literary-theoretical construct of the device within its technological context allows us to witness the contemporaneous evolution and mutual interdependence between art, engineering, and philosophy.
 The origins of computer science and literary formalism can be traced back to shared theoretical assumptions and technological contingencies coming to the fore of telecommunications in the first few decades of the twentieth century.

-It is at this time that the formalist concept of technique begins to abstract the idea of literary production from its irreproducible contexts.
-The emphasis on craft over art implies primarily a change in the artist's relationship to labor.
-Walter Benjamin had this view in mind when he wrote decades later about the work of art that can no longer be thought of as a "rigid, isolated object."
-Rather, it "must be inserted into the context of living social relations," and therefore, into the context determined by its relation to literary production [@benjamin_author_1983, 87].
+It is at this time that the formalist concept of technique began to abstract the idea of literary production from its irreproducible contexts.
+The emphasis on craft over art implied primarily a change in the artist's relationship to labor.
+Walter Benjamin had this view in mind when he wrote, decades later, about works of art that could no longer be thought of as "rigid, isolated object[s]."
+Rather, they had to be "inserted into the context of living social relations," determined by their relation to literary production [@benjamin_author_1983, 87].
 Technique, for Benjamin, made literary works "accessible" to materialist analysis [@benjamin_author_1983, 87].
-Where the artistic genius is unique, craft carries with it a model of inheritance.
-Where genius is born, technique is shared.
-Where the artist labors alone, the craftsman learns a trade in a workshop, as part of a collective.
+Where the artistic genius was unique, craft carried with it a model of inheritance.
+Where genius was born, technique was shared.
+Where artists labored alone, craftsmen learned their trade in workshops, as part of a collective.

-In a more general sense, I view the turn to technique as a rejection of the aesthetics of Romanticism: like those of Schopenhauer for example, who emphasised individual creative genius reaching "beyond the objects which actually present themselves" towards the transcendent ideal [@schopenhauer_world_1906, 249 and 217-346].
-Formalism dispelled the myth of the lone genius creator, instead orienting the artist towards discovery through handicraft.
+In a more general sense, the turn to technique could be seen as a rejection of
+Romanticism: Schopenhauer's aesthetics for example, which emphasised individual creative genius that reached "beyond the objects which actually present themselves" towards the transcendent ideal [@schopenhauer_world_1906, 249 and 217-346].
+Formalism dispelled the myth of lone genius creators, orienting artists instead towards discovery through handicraft.
 In his "Art as Device," Shklovsky wrote:

 > The work of poetic schools amounts to the aggregation and the discovery of
 > new devices/techniques [*priem*] for the arrangement and the processing of